What Is Tap To Pay?

-Contactless payments became a must-have during COVID.
-Most modern card readers and payment terminals are NFC-equipped.
-But tap-to-pay is transcending that plastic card of the last 60+ years.
+Contactless payments became a must-have during COVID, and today, most modern card readers and payment terminals are NFC-equipped.
+But tap to pay is transcending that plastic card of the last 60+ years.
 NFC technology is in the midst of an evolution.
 Customers are driving digital advancements, and savvy small business owners should be aware of what’s to come.

 TL;DR

 Although contactless payments weren’t widely adopted until the 2010s, the technology actually dates back to 1995.
 In Seoul, South Korea, the Seoul Bus Transport Association introduced the UPass, a contactless payment card that commuters could tap on as they entered the bus.
-Almost ten years later, the US tried the technology, and it was four years after that when all EMV cards became NFC-equipped.
+By the late 2010s, most major U.S. banks began a massive rollout of dual-interface cards, combining EMV chip security with NFC convenience.

 Google was the first, in 2011, to enable contactless payments via their mobile app.
-Apple Pay caught up in 2014; in 2015, the wearables market made everyone aware of the tap’s potential.
+Apple Pay caught up in 2014; in 2015, the wearables market (such as the Apple Watch) made everyone aware of the tap’s potential.

 Once the thought of the tap was there, the behavior followed.
 In 2015, many merchants switched to NFC-enabled terminals; by 2019, most banks were issuing contactless cards.

-Tap-to-pay, whether used with a contactless card or a smart device, operates through Near Field Communication (NFC) technology.
-This short-range wireless communication technology allows data exchange between devices close to each other, typically within a few centimeters.
+Tap to pay, whether used with a contactless card or a smart device, operates through near-field communication (NFC) technology.
+This short-range wireless communication technology allows data exchange between devices close to each other, typically within a few inches.

 Here’s how it works:

-- Secure transaction: The payment network verifies the transaction details, ensuring sufficient funds and confirming the transaction’s authenticity.
-A unique, one-time code is generated for that specific transaction if approved.
+5. Secure transaction: The payment network verifies the transaction details, ensuring sufficient funds and confirming the transaction’s authenticity.
+A unique, one-time token is generated for that specific transaction if approved.

 Despite the thorough processes embedded in this transaction type, merchants still play a role in enhancing security through considerations like: